 Home Innovation Research Labs, in its capacity as an ANSI-approved standard developer, has announced preparations for the development of the 2018 version of the National Green Building Standard (NGBS) are now officially underway.
 Home Innovation will again act as the secretariat, or administrator, of the standard development process.
 Once completed, the updated standard will again be submitted to ANSI for approval.

-The 2018 version of the the National Green Building Standard (NGBS) will be the fourth iteration of this national residential standard.
+The 2018 version of the National Green Building Standard (NGBS) will be the fourth iteration of this national residential standard.
 It was originally developed by a Consensus Committee and approved by the American National Standards Institute (ANSI) in January 2009, making it the first green standard for residential construction, remodeling, and land development to be approved by ANSI.
 As an ANSI-approved standard, the document is subject to periodic updates as a way to ensure that advances in building codes, technology, and other developments can be considered for incorporation.
 The NGBS was last updated in 2015 and again approved by ANSI in March 2016.

-To be eligible for ANSI approval, the development of the standard must follow an ANSI-approved process, which is now officially underway with Home Innovation Labs issuing a call for members of the Consensus Committee that will be charged with developing updates to the NGBS.
+To be eligible for ANSI approval, the development of the standard must follow an ANSI-approved process, which is now officially underway with Home Innovation Labs issuing a call for members of the Consensus Committee [link disabled upon application deadline] that will be charged with developing updates to the NGBS.
 Similar to the make-up of the committees convened to develop previous versions of the standard, the committee for the 2018 updated version will include government officials, advocacy groups, home builders, product manufacturers, and other affected industry stakeholders in residential construction.